Academic Accommodations for Students with Disabilities

 Students should expect a response regarding complaints within 5 business days of receipt.

-Step 3: File an institutional appeal
+Step 3: File a formal complaint

 Step 4: External appeal